-Who Killed Captain Alex was made by the ebullient Isaac Godfrey Geoffrey Nabwana in 2010.
-It was filmed in Kampala the capital of Uganda.
+Who Killed Captain Alex? was made by the ebullient Isaac Godfrey Geoffrey Nabwana in 2010.
+It was filmed in Kampala, the capital of Uganda.
 The film is an outrageous riot of gunfire and fisticuffs.
-Fifteen minutes into this completely disorienting mess, the narrator provides a helpful announcement to what can only be a bewildered audience, “You are watching Who Killed Captain Alex and the first VJ in English ever from Wakaliwood.
+Fifteen minutes into this completely disorienting mess, the narrator provides a helpful announcement to what can only be a bewildered audience: “You are watching Who Killed Captain Alex? and the first VJ in English ever from Wakaliwood.
 This is how we enjoy movies in Uganda.
 And now Captain Alex: The Musical.”
-This statement is far from clarifying but it at least extends a helpful hand in trying to explain what is flashing in front of you on the screen.
-Whatever it is, it looks like everyone involved is having the time of their life.
+This statement is far from clarifying, but it at least extends a helpful hand in trying to explain what is flashing in front of you.
+Whatever it is, it looks like everyone involved is having the time of their lives.

-There is also a hip hop sense of having to “represent.”
-Every morning before production starts, Nabwana and his crew sing an anthem they wrote about their home and their company, affectionately referred to by the same name, Wakaliwood.
-Wakaliwood is a combination of the word Hollywood and the name of slum where Nabwana lives and works, Wakaliga in Kampala.
+There is also a sense of having to “represent.”
+Every morning before production starts, Nabwana and his crew sing a special anthem they wrote about their home and their company, both affectionately referred to as Wakaliwood.
+Wakaliwood is a combination of the word Hollywood and the part of the city where Nabwana lives and works, Wakaliga, in Kampala.

-Emmie also functions like Joel in Mystery Science Theater 2000.
+Emmie also functions like the hosts of Mystery Science Theater 3000.
 Emmie makes fun of what is happening on screen.
-He makes fart noises, he laughs, he dubs over a woman being tortured so that she appears to yell out “I will never watch Nollywood again!” (a reference to Wakaliwood’s competitor in Nigeria.)
+He makes fart noises, he laughs, he dubs over a woman being tortured so that she appears to yell out, “I will never watch Nollywood again!” (a reference to Wakaliwood’s competitor in Nigeria.)

-It may be difficult to believe but Who Killed Captain Alex had a budget of 200 dollars.
-In fact Nabwana has made over 40 films each with a similar budget.
+It may be difficult to believe, but Who Killed Captain Alex? had a budget of 200 dollars.
+In fact, Nabwana has made over 40 films, each with a similar budget.
 The actors are unpaid friends and family.
-There is actually a continuous world wide casting call.
-Anyone who wants to be in a film can just show up in Wakaliwood and you will be given a role.
-All of the props, dollies, tripods, equipment and even the computer on which the film was edited were cobbled together from scrap.
+There is actually a continuous worldwide casting call.
+Anyone who wants to be in a film can just show up in Wakaliwood, and you will be given a role.
+All of the props, dollies, tripods, equipment, and even the computer on which the films are edited, are cobbled together from scratch.

-I’m guessing Nabwana saved money by not worrying too much about shooting permits or SAG fees.
-When you have a tiny budget you have to be creative.
-In one seen a commando explains to his soldiers that when they attack the mafia base it is going to look like an old school.
-This one ingenious line probably saved a lot of money.
+I’m guessing Nabwana saved money by not worrying too much about shooting permits or craft tables.
+When you have a tiny budget, you have to be creative.
+In one scene, a commando explains to his soldiers that when they attack the mafia base, it is going to look like an old school.
 You have to work with what you’ve got.
-If all you have is an old school than just ask the audience to use their imaginations.
+If all you have is an old school, then just ask the audience to use their imaginations.
 It all functions as a grand democratizing invitation to DIY your own film.

-The movie has a storyline and if I were to watch it a few more times I might decipher it.
-Its basically about a war between government commandos and thugs from The Tiger Mafia.
-Captain Alex is killed during a botched kidnaping attempt involving a prostitute who promises to beat Captain Alex’s rat and then Captain Alex apparently gets killed off screen.
-More stuff happens, mostly shooting guns and flailing imitations of kung fu and then the movie suddenly ends.
-I don’t understand what I saw but I was sad to see it go.
+The movie has a storyline, and if I were to watch it a few more times, I might decipher it.
+It's basically about a war between government commandos and thugs from the Tiger Mafia.
+Captain Alex is killed during a botched kidnapping attempt.
+Captain Alex is lured in by a prostitute who promises to ”beat his rat”, and then something goes wrong and Captain Alex apparently gets killed off-screen.
+More stuff happens, mostly shooting guns and flailing imitations of kung fu, and then the movie suddenly ends.
+I don’t understand what I saw, but I was sad to see it go.

 If you liked this craziness try out this -